cristina-grosu/jupyter_github/README.md

 # jupyter_github

-githubcommit is a jupyter notebook extension enabling users push ipython notebooks to a git repo.
+jupyter_github is a jupyter notebook extension enabling users push ipython notebooks to a git repo.
 The git button gets displayed in the notebook toolbar.
 After saving any notebook the user can push notebook to pre-specified git repository.
 There are few environment variables that must be exported.
 Currently this extension supports